hack-different/apple-knowledge/Internet_Recovery.md

 An analysis shows the following values

-* AP - Apple's update ID for the packge, from the software update catalog
+* AP - Apple's update ID for the package, from the software update catalog
 * AU - base system URL to download from (dmg)
 * AH - Some form of hash for the base system URL / content
-* AT - BaseSystem url token cookie (Passed in the next request as a cookie header)
+* AT - BaseSystem URL token cookie (Passed in the next request as a cookie header)
 * CU - chunklist URL (this becomes dangerous if downgrade attacked to v1)
-* CH - Chunklist url hash / content
+* CH - Chunklist URL hash / content
-* CT - Chunklist url token cookie (Passed in the next request as a cookie header)
+* CT - Chunklist URL token cookie (Passed in the next request as a cookie header)